Procedure Guide ·C-Section ·2026

 Recovery & Aftercare

-Recovery takes 1-2 weeks.
-The mother needs a quiet, clean space to nurse.
-Restrict activity for 10-14 days.
-Monitor the incision daily.
-Pain medication for 3-5 days.
-Watch for signs of infection, poor milk production, or rejection of puppies.
-The mother can usually nurse immediately after recovery from anesthesia.
+1-2 weeks.
+Provide quiet, clean nursing space.
+Restrict activity 10-14 days; monitor incision daily.
+Pain medication 3-5 days.
+Watch for infection, poor milk production, puppy rejection.
+Nursing begins after anesthesia recovery.
 Monitor nursing and puppy weight gain closely

 Total Cost - $1,500-$5,000+